 Management & Leadership

-My management style can best be described as being team focused coaching and servant-based leadership.
-I strive to remove roadblocks for my teams, allowing them to do what they do best.
-Here are examples of how I handle different management and leadership issues as well as some common management scenarios.
+My management style is team-focused coaching and servant-based leadership.
+Here are examples of how I handle different management and leadership issues and some common management scenarios.

 Management Philosophy

-My personal management philosophy guides me in all my management decisions and is called SCORE.
-It focuses on the following 5 key areas:
+My personal management philosophy guides me in all my management decisions.
+I strive to remove roadblocks for my teams, allowing them to do what they do best.
+My philosophy is called SCORE and it focuses on the following 5 key areas.

 I adopt a strategic mindset to set clear goals, develop actionable plans, and align resources to achieve objectives.
-I provide a strategic roadmap for the team to use in decision-making and prioritization.
+I then provide the team with a strategic roadmap for decision-making and prioritization.

 I foster a culture that promotes transparent communication and timely constructive feedback.
 I build trust through active listening and constructive conflict resolution.